Embracing the weird and wonderful world of Frank Dux, a self-proclaimed record breaker with a rather dubious history

 Now remember, it’s full contact.
 There are three ways to win.
 One, You knock your opponent out.
 Two, the other guy quits, and shouts ‘Matte.’
 It’s like saying ‘Uncle.’
 Three, You throw the fucker right off the runway!Victor

-Unless, of course, you’re an American woman, because only moments later Dux and Jackson are admonishing the foreign enemy for exactly the same antics.
+Unless, of course, you’re an American woman, because only moments later Dux and Jackson are admonishing the foreign enemy for exactly the same antics in a scene of mind-blowing hypocrisy.
 After bonding over a a truly bizarre game of arcade classic Karate Champ (I’m smiling just thinking about it), Dux finally gets the chance to wax heroic in yet another priceless scene draped in Stars and Stripes dogmatism.
 Here the tables are turned in the sense that our leering idiots are filthy foreigners as opposed to upstanding Americans, (not just filthy, but Saudi headdress-wearing filthy), and the woman being harassed is the American-as-apple-pie Janice Kent, played by The Burning‘s Leah Ayres, which obviously won’t stand.

 This particular scene is Cannon at their most irredeemably puerile, the kind of moment that leaves you scoffing at the impudence of not only the film’s bad guy rabble, but our morally dubious protector.
 Picture this if you will: a gang of miscreants who appear to have stopped for refreshments during a desert war on horseback, approach a high-class American lady in a Hong Kong bar with foul intentions.
 The leader, who though short on intelligence certainly isn’t short on confidence, demands that the lady ‘go upstairs’ with him and attempts to strike her when she refuses.
 In steps Van Damme, who challenges this bastard to the kind of bet you’d expect to see on a school playground.
 If Dux can grab a coin from the man’s hand before he clenches, the girl goes free.
 If not… well, he can have her.
 Simple as that.
 Dux is obviously confident in his abilities, but doesn’t she get a say in the matter?

 On the subject of ludicrously sketched characters, the pursuing Criminal Investigation Command officers are all over the place.
-When not stopping to criticise Asian cuisine (even a nearby dog turns his nose up at their inhuman banquet), Whitaker’s Rawlings and Norman Burner’s Helmer are hellbent on stopping Dux from competing in the Kumite.
+When not stopping to criticise Asian cuisine (even a nearby dog turns his nose up at their inhumane banquet), Whitaker’s Rawlings and Norman Burner’s Helmer are hellbent on stopping Dux from competing in the Kumite, which by now everyone and their mother seems to know about.
 After Van Damme humiliates them, first by giving them the run-around, then by deflecting a taser with a bin lid and stunning them in turn, they quite naturally have a change of heart.
 Not only do they concede to Dux’s participation, they support him like a couple of smitten cheerleaders, glibly watching on as Chong-Li casually dishes out the fatalities and sets up the requisite revenge angle after putting Jackson in the emergency room with a particularly nasty blow.
 It doesn’t matter that the law is gunning for Dux.
 By the end of the movie all is forgotten, the three of them joking around like long-lost pals basking in their shared patriotism.
-The film possesses such a childlike innocence you can’t help but smile.
+The film possesses such a childlike innocence that, despite plenty of reasons to be offended, you can’t help but smile.

 Some of the fight scenes are pure gold.
 Since the film uses mostly trained fighters, they’re rather good from a technical standpoint.
 It’s the screenplay’s infantile antics that makes the whole thing so gloriously preposterous.
 Some of those slow-motion expressions have to be seen to be believed, particularly during Dux’s final battle with Chong-li, most of which he inevitably undergoes blind after Li pulls the old pro wrestling, salt in the eyes bit.
 Van Damme displays feats of stretchery that are both pleasing to the eye and downright ridiculous, particularly his ‘Johnny Cage’ splits punch and a vertical splits kick over the back of his own head, and those roundhouse kicks are truly something to behold.
 There’s also a dubiously prolonged moment when a blind Van Damme recalls his training as defeat looks inevitable.
 Lucky for him, Li is polite enough to stand idly by and wait for him to finish.